Setheum-Labs/Setheum/lib-serml/democracy/README.md

 This provides multiple governance tokens not just one.
 In Setheum, it is two (DNAR and DRAM in SetheumNetwork / NEOM and MENA in NeomNetwork).

 The Democracy pallet handles the administration of general stakeholder voting.
+It is based on the [FRAME Democracy Pallet](https://github.com/paritytech/substrate/frame/democracy).

+## FRAME Democracy Pallet Overview

 There are two different queues that a proposal can be added to before it becomes a referendum, 1) the proposal queue consisting of all public proposals